 By Debby Buffa, Hydrocephalus Association Board Member

 I know many of you have questions about travel and flying with hydrocephalus and shunts.
-I am a mom of two daughters, now ages 29 and 30, who have had hydrocephalus and shunts since early childhood.
-I have managed a neurosurgery office for the past 18 years and have run a hydrocephalus support group since 1987.
+I am a mom of two daughters, now in their 30s, who have had hydrocephalus and shunts since early childhood.
+I managed a neurosurgery office for 18 years and have run a hydrocephalus support group since 1987.
 Firstly, the best resource you have is your neurosurgeon.
 Always check with your physician first as you may have certain health problems that may affect your travel plans.

 My daughters have been to Jamaica, Costa Rica, England, France and throughout the States, including Hawaii.
 My oldest has had many revisions; therefore, we were pretty nervous about her flying to far-away places, particularly Europe and Hawaii.
 My younger daughter traveled to Costa Rica for her honeymoon and we were worried about what would happen if her shunt malfunctioned while she was there.